© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 So they become addicted to surface attention.

-They’re annoying because they don’t have honesty in expression.
+They’re annoying because they don’t have integrity.
+They also don’t have honesty in expression.

 But they don’t have honesty in expression because they won’t allow themselves to surrender to their true infinite capability in being feminine and radiant.

-But not every woman allows herself to be that – and so she stunts her value and annoys people with her ‘dabbling’ in feminine energy (attention seeking).
+But not every woman allows herself to be that – and so she stunts her value with her ‘dabbling’ in feminine energy rather that surrendering to life.

 She doesn’t allow herself to be infinite and feel the full array of emotions.
-The true and real deeper cravings we have are often buried deeply in our bodies (vaginas, uterus, hearts).
+The true and real deeper cravings we have are often buried deeply in our bodies.

 Instead of being honest, we just show anger – because we’re impulsive and like the thrill of being significant more than we value the true need for connection in our hearts.